-One of the things we so loved about Maribor was there were things to do and see but not to an overwhelming point.
-We only had a week in Slovenia so we decided to spend two days in Maribor.
-One was to see the countryside and taste some great wine and the other to see the city center.
-Our two days in Maribor, recommended itinerary, is simple yet fantastic.
-You’ll see a lot without feeling exhausted and get a feel for Maribor’s mix of history, culture (past and present) and the beautiful landscape of the area.
+One of the things we so loved about Maribor was there was plenty of things to do and see, yet not to an overwhelming point.
+We only had a week in the country so we decided to spend two days in Maribor.
+One day was to see the countryside and taste some great wine and the other to explore the city center.
+Our two days in Maribor recommended itinerary is simple yet fantastic.
+You'll see a lot without feeling exhausted and get a feel for the city's mix of history, culture (past and present) and the beautiful landscape.

 There's lots to do and see in the city center and the reason we suggest doing your tour of Maribor's urban center first is to gain an understanding of its history and viticulture.

 We cover what to in Maribor's city center on the first day of your visit in an additional thorough post, but we want to mention the outline of the day here:

 - Understand Maribor Wine, by seeing the Oldest Vine, touring the Old Vine House and having a wine tasting there.

 - Take a Tour of the Old City.

 The next of our two days in Maribor itinerary is reserved for exploring the Maribor region, which includes great wineries, vineyards and of course a scenic drive to go along with it.
 You've already learned about wine on Day One so Day Two is perfect to expand your knowledge, first hand with a little day trip.

 Here is where we stopped that we would recommend.
 But of course we suggest making the day yours by stopping as you see fit and altering the schedule as needed.